Generators

 import { ProductModule } from './products'

-export const modules: AppModuleEntry[] = [UserModule(), ProductModule()]Generated Module Index
+export const modules: AppModuleEntry[] = [UserModule(), ProductModule()]Generated Module Declaration

-The module index.ts registers the repository binding in the DI container and declares routes:
+The module file (product.module.ts) registers the repository binding in the DI container and declares routes.
+With the default 'define' style:

 container.registerFactory(PRODUCT_REPOSITORY, () =>